batsonjay/uploadDistributor/docs/shared-client-requirements.md

 - DJ users should not see information about multiple destinations.
 - For DJ users, the upload is considered complete once the file is successfully uploaded to the daemon.
 - Authentication errors and file upload errors to the daemon should be clearly communicated to DJ users.
+- If the DJ's directory doesn't exist in AzuraCast, the client should display the error message: "Media upload folder name mismatch; inform station administrator".

 ### Admin Role Error Handling
 - Admin users should see detailed error information for all destinations.